 “Once in a while, blow your own damn mind.”

 Well, I can honestly say I’ve blown my own damn mind this summer.
 The shit has produced some glory in my garden.
 Even in the mess of vast extreme emotions, I am so proud of myself.
 I have a newfound dignity and strength that borders on an intimate invincibility that I’ve never felt before.
 I don’t feel any fear.
 I’m not afraid.
 I have no arrows of depression trying to lodge inside me.
 I feel alive.
 Invincible, even.
 And I’m not talking about that rock hard kind of invincibility that pounds the chest, roars and rejects any vulnerability.
-I’m talking of the invincibility that comes from keeping a soft and tender heart in the midst of having your dreams shattered, hopes buried and burned, and heart bleeding endlessly on the ground.
+I’m talking of the invincibility that comes from keeping a soft and tender heart in the midst of having a precious dream shattered.

 Love is always a risk.
 Love takes a fragile invincibility.
 Love is not for the faint of heart.
 It’s so much easier to shut off and isolate the heart from connection.